rfitak/Circular_Biology/Pill_Bug_Lab.md

 ![pill bug photo](./bug1.jpg)

 However, it is not known if pill bugs can sense magnetic fields.
-If you remember yesterday, we looked at data that demonstrated spiny lobsters change their orientation after exposure to a magnetic pulse, thus suggesting they can sense magnetic fields.
+If you refer to the [Circular data analysis tutorial](./Circular_data_exercise.md), we looked at data that demonstrated spiny lobsters change their orientation after exposure to a magnetic pulse, thus suggesting they can sense magnetic fields.
 Since pill bugs are also crustaceans, perhaps they too have magnetoreception!
 Although today's lab may not provide undisputable results, it is a first step.
 ## Experiment outline:
 1. Build a pulse-magnetizer
     * measure the magnetic field produced